gnanalin/ClustalLite/README.md

 ## THE FOLDERS AND FILES

-In your `ClustalLite` folder, you can find a folder named `data` which contains the fasta file and the blosum matrix ([link_matrix](https://github.com/dmnfarrell/epitopepredict/blob/master/epitopepredict/mhcdata/blosum62.csv)) and another folder named `src` which contains several scripts :
+In your `ClustalLite` folder, you can find a folder named `data` which contains the fasta file and the blosum matrix ([link_matrix](https://github.com/dmnfarrell/epitopepredict/blob/master/epitopepredict/mhcdata/blosum62.csv)), a `docs` folder which contains the french report and presentation.
+Finally, you'll find a folder named `src` which contains several scripts :

 - `needleman_wunsch_method.py` : contains the functions to implement needleman_wunsch algorithm (step 1).